authorjapps/zerocode/README.md

 **Gitter IM:** [Gitter](https://gitter.im/zerocode-testing/help-and-usage) <br/>

-Zerocode makes it easy to create and maintain automated tests with absolute minimum overhead for [REST](https://github.com/authorjapps/zerocode/wiki/User-journey:-Create,-Update-and-GET-Employee-Details),[SOAP](https://github.com/authorjapps/zerocode/blob/master/README.md#soap-method-invocation-example-with-xml-input), [Kafka](https://github.com/authorjapps/zerocode/wiki/Kafka-Testing-Introduction), [DB services](https://github.com/authorjapps/zerocode/wiki/Sample-DB-SQL-Executor) and more.
+Zerocode makes it easy to create and maintain automated tests with absolute minimum overhead for [REST](https://github.com/authorjapps/zerocode/wiki/User-journey:-Create,-Update-and-GET-Employee-Details),[SOAP](https://github.com/authorjapps/zerocode/blob/master/README.md#soap-method-invocation-example-with-xml-input), [Kafka Real Time Data Streams](https://github.com/authorjapps/zerocode/wiki/Kafka-Testing-Introduction) and much more.
 It has the best of best ideas and practices from the community to keep it super simple, and the adoption is rapidly growing among the developer/tester community.

 Quick Links
 ===